nschonni/healthvault-docs/healthvault/concepts/connectivity/shell-redirect-interface.md

 <span class="literalValue">http:// <span class="parameter">ActionURL</span>?target=SelectedRecordChanged</span>

-The .NET SDK wrapper for this target is the [HealthServicePage<span class="languageSpecificText" xmlns="http://www.w3.org/1999/xhtml"><span class="cs">.</span><span class="vb">.</span><span class="cpp">::</span><span class="nu">.</span><span class="fs">.</span></span>RedirectToLogOn](https://msdn.microsoft.com/en-us/library/microsoft.health.web.healthservicepage.redirecttologon.aspx) method, which additionally sets the *actionqs* parameter to the full relative path of the current page, including query string parameters, which is used to ensure that the user lands back on the page they started from.
+The .NET SDK wrapper for this target is the [HealthServicePage.RedirectToLogOn](/healthvault/sdks/dotnet/microsoft.health.web.healthservicepage.redirecttologon.aspx) method, which additionally sets the *actionqs* parameter to the full relative path of the current page, including query string parameters, which is used to ensure that the user lands back on the page they started from.
 However, this use of actionqs is by convention only and other platforms need not follow it.

 In case of an online web application, the application needs to store the auth token and should exchange it in any further calls to the HealthVault web service.